RajaRakoto/minificator/README.md

 bun run pkg-upgrade # to upgrade outdated dependencies in interactive mode
 ```

-> NOTE: I use MIT license for this starter which contains my name and my github profile, don't forget to modify it
+> NOTE 1: I employ the `MIT license` for this starter kit, which includes my name and GitHub profile.
+Please remember to adjust or remove it if deemed unnecessary.

+> NOTE 2: In order to help you better understand the structure of this boilerplate, there is a `README.md` file in each subdirectory of src.

-> Similarly, for certain configurations in the package.json file, you need to modify them to tailor them to your project (e.g., name, description, author, keywords, main, repository, ...).
+> NOTE 3: For certain configurations in the `package.json` file, you need to modify them to tailor them to your project (e.g: name, description, author, keywords, main, repository, ...).

 ---